idaholab/moose/modules/doc/content/application_development/debugging.md

 ## Debuggers

-Many different debuggers exist: `lldb`, `gdb`, `ddd`, Totalview and Intel Debugger are just a few.
+Many different debuggers exist: `lldb`, `gdb`, `ddd`, and Totalview are just a few.
 While a command-line debugger (like `lldb` or `gdb`) might seem daunting at first, they are an invaluable tool for quick debugging and debugging in complicated scenarios such as when you're running on a cluster.
 Learning one should be essential to any computational scientist.

 For debugging MOOSE-based applications we recommend `lldb` if you're using the clang compiler (default on Mac OSX) and `gdb` for the `gcc` compiler (default on Linux).